-Professor: J. Ravelle; Associate Professors: Jasper, Rosen; Assistant Professor: O'Connel; Faculty Associate: Reynolds (Political Science); Adjunct Faculty: Davis, Elliott, Giordano, Heiberger, Makoul, Morganelli, Murray, Ramunni, Sonne, Williams, Wyffels
+Professor: J. Ravelle; Associate Professors: Jasper, O'Connell, Rosen; Faculty Associate: Reynolds (Political Science); Adjunct Faculty: Davis, Giordano, Heiberger, Makoul, Morganelli, Murray, Ramunni, Sonne, Williams

 The program in sociology helps students better understand social organization and human social behavior.
 With strong foundations in sociological research and theory, students learn about self and society, social interaction, the role of culture and social institutions, and the importance of structured inequality (race, class, and gender) in social life.
 The department has a particular strength in the analysis of legal institutions.

 The Major in Sociology

 A student may select either the general sociology program or the law and society program.

 - Sociology (General) Designed to prepare students for a wide range of professional careers and advanced study.
 This track is particularly useful background for careers in education, human services, social policy, business, or the media.

 - Sociology (Law and Society) Designed for students with an interest in careers in the legal profession or other aspects of the justice system, as well as for the kinds of advanced study expected of professionals in those fields.

 |Sociology 335||Sociological Theory|

 In addition to these five required courses, students take four other courses above the 100 level, at least one of which must be at the 300 level.
 These remaining courses should be chosen in careful consultation with the student's advisor, but students in the general sociology program will take either Sociology 258, 355, or 357 as at least one of these upper level courses, while law and society students will normally take Sociology 318.
 The writing-intensive requirement for majors will be fulfilled by Sociology 258 or 355.